Dominicvan2004/TermProject-Map-Dealer-Discord-Bot-/README.md

 TO DO:

-Probably find a different way to find a random map as this method is super slow and lazy.
-Also add slash commands.
+Probably find a different way to find a random map as my current method is super slow and lazy.
+Also add slash commands and have search filters.